 “… my classrooms were made up of bartenders, stewards, waiters, chefs, engine room staff, and tour guides.
 Conspicuously eager to understand more than what they already knew, I was always well-received with smiling anticipations each day and perfect attendance.
 This was indeed enjoyable ‘work’.”

 Teaching a Mix of Students

-If you can’t decide which age group would be best for you, you can get a TEFL job teaching classes of adults and classes of young learners!
+If you can’t decide between teaching ESL to adults vs. kids, you can get a TEFL job teaching classes of adults and classes of young learners!

 Teacher Feedback: Meredith is a BridgeTEFL graduate who taught both adults and children in Japan.

 “The students overall are who I look forward to seeing each day.
 The adult students are usually very open to talking about themselves, and the classroom provides an opportunity for both learning English and engaging in conversation about each other’s cultures.
 The kids I teach are very funny and energetic, they are always eager to use what English they do know and talk with me during and outside of class!”

 To take your TEFL certification to the next level, specialize in Teaching Young Learners & teens or Teaching Business English via a targeted, online BridgeTEFL Specialized Certificate in these subject areas!